OSGeo/PROJ/jniwrap/README.md

 Therefore we have a library called `proj.jar`.
 Thus we compile the `Main.java` with the command:

-    javac -classpath <path to the jar library>/proj.jar Main.java
+    javac --class-path <path to the jar library>/proj.jar Main.java

 and execute the created test case with:

-    java -cp .:<path to the jar library>/proj.jar -Djava.library.path=<path to the libproj, if needed> Main
+    java --class-path .:<path to the jar library>/proj.jar -Djava.library.path=<path to the libproj, if needed> Main

 That's it, enjoy!